ddasker/mysql-enterprise/performance-tp/performance-tp.md

 ## Introduction
-3c) MySQL Enterprise Transparent Data Encryption
+3c) MySQL Enterprise Thread Pooling
-Objective: Data Encryption in action…
+Objective: Thread Pooling in action…

-This lab will walk you through encrypting InnoDB Tablespace files at rest
+This lab will walk you through benchmarking Thread Pooling

-Estimated Lab Time: 20 minutes
+Estimated Lab Time: 40 minutes

 ### Objectives

 In this lab, you will:
-* Install and encrypt Data Files
+* Install and setup benchmarking tools

 ### Prerequisites (Optional)